Nytol Herbal Tablets vs Kalms Night: Which Natural Sleep Aid Works Best in the UK?

 Final Verdict

 In the battle of Nytol Herbal Tablets vs Kalms Night, both products have their strengths.
-Nytol Herbal is more potent per tablet, ideal for those who need stronger sleep support.
-Kalms Night offers a gentler, more holistic approach for mild sleep problems and stress-induced restlessness.
+Nytol Herbal is more potent per tablet, and potentially a better option for those who need stronger sleep support.
+Kalms Night offers a gentler, comprehensive approach for mild sleep problems and stress-induced restlessness.

 Your best bet?
 Try one for a few weeks, monitor your response, and always speak to a healthcare professional if problems persist.